JetAstra/SDAR/README.md

 Highlights:
 - 🚀 Low-Cost AR-to-BlockDiffusion
 - ⚡ 2-4× Faster Inference
-- 🧠 Advanced performance on science reasoning bechmarks (e.g., GPQA, ChemBench and ranking Top 1 in Physics)
+- 🧠 Advanced performance on science reasoning bechmarks (e.g., GPQA and ChemBench)

 **SDAR is still an early experimental state, we are actively developing more systematic and warmly welcome collaborations in this direction.**